 And let me tell you how hard I have been TRYING to become a meditator.
 I’ve been reading the science for YEARS (well over a decade).
 I understand the benefits of slowing down, of creating space.
 I’ve interviewed top experts in the field like Ryan Redmond of the Flourish Foundation, Cathie Caccia, and Dr. Michael Brant DeMaria (he has actually been on both of my podcasts, Positive on Publishing and Mountain Mantras, and we did a wonderful Peace Within Masterclass together).

-Before we moved to Sun Valley (over a decade ago), I was into Deepak Chopra and, while I didn’t understand what he was saying most of the time (as I listened to the audiobook on high speed while jogging, haha), I thought there was SOMETHING there.
+Before we moved to Sun Valley (over a decade ago), I was into Deepak Chopra and, while I didn’t understand what he was saying most of the time (as I listened to the audiobook at high speed while jogging, haha), I thought there was SOMETHING there.

 When we decided to transition to mountain living with the intention of SLOWING DOWN, the universe got ready to play a joke on me.
-We moved away from the “busy” city of Chicago and to the “recreational” life of Sun Valley and…creepy creepy creepy, I was soon JUST as busy!
+We moved away from the “busy” city of Chicago and to the “recreational” life of Sun Valley and…creepy creepy creepy, and I was soon JUST as busy!

 Thank goodness I packed one of my favorite books by Jon Kabat-Zinn (Wherever You Go, There You Are).
-Yup, I brought my busy busy monkey mind energizer bunny insomniac-self right to the land of supposedly-slowing-down.
+Yup, I brought my busy, busy monkey mind energizer bunny insomniac-self right to the land of supposedly-slowing-down.

 Once in Sun Valley, I would hike and listen to great audiobooks about meditation (as if I could benefit from meditation by learning about it, rather than doing it).
 I remember a favorite was Meditation for Optimal Health by Dr. Andrew Weil and Jon Kabat-Zinn.
 They even have a “mountain meditation”! (tough to be a mountain, Kathryn, if you are moving at top speed!).